 Half-way through October, and I am eagerly waiting for the weather to cool down as I am craving comfort food.
 I am hungry for thick squash-based soups and meaty stews that simmer all day on the stove.
 As well, as roasted meats served alongside tender winter greens.
 You know the kind of food I am talking about, the kind that makes you want to curl up on the couch with a big bowl of comfort.
 I couldn’t wait any longer, so I got to work in the kitchen and began reinventing my grandma’s Old Fashioned Beef Meatloaf recipe.
 It is a classic recipe that I have reinvented.
 This recipe is perfect served with a big dollop of mashed potatoes, and a bottle of Francis Ford Coppola Diamond Collection Merlot.

-The Francis Ford Coppola Diamond Collection Merlot is a perfect everyday wine which happens to pair very well with this meatloaf recipe.
+The Francis Ford Coppola Diamond Collection Merlot is a perfect everyday wine and it happens to pair very well with our meatloaf recipe.
 When I first tried this bottle of Merlot, I instantly was taken back to a childhood memory of my grandfather’s vanilla tobacco pipe that he often smoked at the end of his day.
-The vanilla is just subtle enough to warm this berry forward wine.
+The vanilla is subtle enough to warm this berry forward wine.
 Lenny said he tasted plums along with the vanilla, while I found hints of blackberries in my glass.
-The berries along with the vanilla complement the smokiness of the bacon and the spiciness of the chipotle sauce that I used in the recipe.
+Both flavors complement the smokiness of the bacon and the spiciness of the chipotle sauce that I used in the recipe.

 1 pound ground beef

 1/2 cup panko

 1/2 large yellow onion, small dice

 1 teaspoon black pepper

 1 tablespoon chipotle sauce